Surveillance of antimicrobial use and resistance in human health

 What it is

 HOTspots is an online AMR surveillance tool managed by the CSIRO.
-It operates across the northernmost part of Australia.
+It currently operates across regional and remote areas of northern Australia.

 Why it’s important